ai4os/ai4-docs/source/howtos/deploy/oscar.rst

 Asynchronous predictions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, it is also possible to make asynchronous calls to the same service.
+It is also possible to make asynchronous calls to the same service.
+This kind of execution relies on the event-driven approach, where the OSCAR service reacts automatically to events that occur in the object-storage system so that the interaction is directly done uploading files to the buckets in the MinIO storage system.

 This approach is especially beneficial when: